Dixton: Dixton: Hadnock, Newton and Wyesham

 According to the antiquarian Sabine Baring-Gould the name Dixton ultimately derives from that of the saint Tydiwg, or Tydiuc, to whom the parish church was dedicated.
 The Welsh name Llandydiwg became, in English, Dukeston and later Dixton.
 The parish originally comprised the two manors of Dixton Newton and Dixton Hadnock on either side of the river.
 In 1868 Dixton was described as being named Dixton Newton but containing the hamlets of Dixton Hadnock and Wyesham.
 The village name was also offered as Newton-Dixton.
 By 1901 the name was clearly Dixton but with Dixton Newton still offered as an alternative.

 Church of St Peter

-The parish church of St Peter is on the site of a Celtic church or monastery dedicated to St. Tydiwg, or Tadeocus, which was in existence in the eighth century.
+The parish church of St Peter is on the site of a Celtic church or monastery dedicated to St Tydiwg, or Tadeocus, which was in existence in the eighth century.
 The oldest parts of the current building date back at least as far as the 12th century and much of the building dates from the 13th and 14th centuries.
 It was restored and extended in the 19th century.

 The church remains part of the Diocese of Hereford and the Church of England despite being in Monmouthshire, Wales.
 With Monmouth it was transferred to the Diocese of Llandaff in 1844.
-However, a vote by the congregation in 1920 decided that it should not join the Church in Wales when it became disestablished, but stay as part of the Church of England; it returned at that point to the Diocese of Hereford.
+However, a vote by the parishioners in 1915 decided that it should not join the Church in Wales when it became disestablished, but stay as part of the Church of England; it returned at that point to the Diocese of Hereford.